ancient-mystic-wonder/ancient-mystic-wonder.github.io/_posts/2018-02-27-redshift-join-2.markdown

 <br>

-## Attempting to join `Customer` and `Table`
+## Attempting to join `Customer` and `RestaurantTable`
-I started with trying to join two entities, in this case we shall go with `Customer` and `Table`.
+I started with trying to join two entities, in this case we shall go with `Customer` and `RestaurantTable`.
 Now since `Customer` no longer has a primary key, I decided to annotate ALL its fields with `@Id` - which required the use of either an embeddable ID or the `@IdClass` annotation.
 I chose to use the latter for my example:

 ```java
 @Entity